 It’s a very general encoding format that we can use for XML-type purposes.
 It’s a self-describing file format and multiple different things can be encoded in Bitcode.
 Apple Watch apps have to be in Bitcode and Apple TV is required. iOS is still optional.
 The advantage is compiler keeps getting better.

 25- Explain Swift Standart Library Protocol ?

-There are three protocol.
+There are a few different protocol.
 Equatable protocol, that governs how we can distinguish between two instances of the same type.
 That means we can analyze.
 If we have a specific value is in our array.
 The comparable protocol, to compare two instances of the same type and sequence protocol:

 26- What is the difference SVN and Git ?

 SVN relies on a centralised system for version management.
 It’s a central repository where working copies are generated and a network connection is required for access.

 Git relies on a distributed system for version management.
 You will have a local repository on which you can work, with a network connection only required to synchronise.

 27- What is the difference CollectionViews & TableViews ?

 TableViews display a list of items, in a single column, a vertical fashion, and limited to vertical scrolling only.

 CollectionViews also display a list of items, however, they can have multiple columns and rows.